-Work in progress is recorded in the balance sheet at cost.
-With regard to work carried out on behalf of third parties, expenses and invoices are transferred to the profit-andloss account when the work is considered complete.
+Work in progress is included under assets on the balance sheet at its cost price.
+As far as work on behalf of third parties is concerned, the costs and billings are transferred to the profit and loss account when the work is considered completed.